CroudTech/Croud-Style-Guide/CONTRIBUTING.md

 * At least one example of the new component must be visible
 * All component props must have a basic description

+### Testing

+We use jest to test our components.
+Be sure to add a [snapshot](https://facebook.github.io/jest/docs/en/snapshot-testing.html) test at the very least.